Silesia: History

 In 1241, the Mongols conducted their first invasion of Poland, causing widespread panic and mass flight.
-They looted much of the region and defeated the combined Polish, Moravian and German forces led by Duke Henry II the Pious at the Battle of Legnica, which took place at Legnickie Pole near the Silesian city of Legnica.
+They looted much of the region and defeated the combined Polish, Moravian and German forces led by Duke Henry II the Pious at the Battle of Legnica, which took place at Legnickie Pole near the city of Legnica.
 Upon the death of Orda Khan, the Mongols chose not to press forward further into Europe, but returned east to participate in the election of a new Grand Khan (leader).

 Between 1289 and 1292, Bohemian king Wenceslaus II became suzerain of some of the Upper Silesian duchies.
 Polish monarchs had not renounced their hereditary rights to Silesia until 1335.
 The province became part of the Bohemian Crown which was part of the Holy Roman Empire; however, a number of duchies remained under the rule of the Polish dukes from the houses of Piast, Jagiellon and Sobieski as formal Bohemian fiefdoms, some until the 17th–18th centuries.
-In 1469 sovereignty over the region passed to Hungary, and in 1490 it returned to Bohemia.
+In 1469, sovereignty over the region passed to Hungary, and in 1490, it returned to Bohemia.
 In 1526 Silesia passed with the Bohemian Crown to the Habsburg monarchy.

 In the 15th century, several changes were made to Silesia's borders.
-Parts of the territories which had been transferred to the Silesian Piasts in 1178 were bought by the Polish kings in the second half of the 15th century (the Duchy of Oświęcim in 1457; the Duchy of Zator in 1494).
+Parts of the territories that had been transferred to the Silesian Piasts in 1178 were bought by the Polish kings in the second half of the 15th century (the Duchy of Oświęcim in 1457; the Duchy of Zator in 1494).
 The Bytom area remained in the possession of the Silesian Piasts, though it was a part of the Diocese of Kraków.
-The Duchy of Krosno Odrzańskie (Crossen) was inherited by the Margraviate of Brandenburg in 1476, and with the renunciation of King Ferdinand I and the estates of Bohemia in 1538, became an integral part of Brandenburg.
+The Duchy of Krosno Odrzańskie (Crossen) was inherited by the Margraviate of Brandenburg in 1476 and with the renunciation of King Ferdinand I and the estates of Bohemia in 1538, became an integral part of Brandenburg.
 From 1645 until 1666, the Duchy of Opole and Racibórz was held in pawn by the Polish House of Vasa as dowry of the Polish queen Cecylia Renata.

-In 1742, most of Silesia was seized by King Frederick the Great of Prussia in the War of the Austrian Succession, eventually becoming the Prussian Province of Silesia in 1815; consequently, Silesia became part of the German Empire when it was proclaimed in 1871.
+In 1742, most of Silesia was seized by King Frederick II of Prussia in the War of the Austrian Succession, eventually becoming the Prussian Province of Silesia in 1815; consequently, Silesia became part of the German Empire when it was proclaimed in 1871.
+The Silesian capital Breslau became at that time one of the big cities in Germany.
+Breslau was a center of Jewish life in Germany and an important place of science (university) and industry (manufacturing of locomotives).
+German mass tourism started in the Silesian mountain region (Hirschberg, Schneekoppe).